containers/podman.io_old/community/meeting/index.md

 # {{ page.title }}

+## Podman Community Cabal meeting

+The Podman Community Cabal meetings will happen on the third Thursday of each month, starting at 10:00 a.m.
+Eastern.
+The "Cabal" meeting is used to discuss any design question, issue, or other related topics with the maintainers of the Podman project.
+We will also try to leave at least the last 20 minutes of the hour long meeting as an "Open Forum".

+If you have a topic that you know about in advance for an upcoming Cabal meeting, please send a note to the [Podman Mailing List](https://podman.io/community/#mailing-list) or add a topic to the [discussion](https://github.com/containers/podman/discussions/10670) on GitHub.

+Video Conference for the Meeting: https://github.com/containers/podman/discussions/10670

+## Podman Community Meeting

 Community meetings are held on the first Tuesday of each month.
 They are scheduled for one hour in duration, and generally start at 11:00 a.m.
 Eastern.
 The start time may change occassionally to make the meeting more convenient for the Podman community members from India, China, Australia and other countries